 About Dr. Chanoff

 Marni Chanoff, MD, is an integrative psychiatrist combining Western psychiatry practices, Eastern approaches, nutritional psychiatry, and culinary and lifestyle medicine.
-In addition, she has a clinical and consulting private practice in Cambridge, Massachusetts, and writes and lectures nationally on bipolar disorder, anxiety, and depression.
+In addition, she has a clinical and consulting private practice in Cambridge, Massachusetts, and writes and lectures nationally on integrative mental health.

-Dr. Chanoff founded and directs the integrative wellness group at McLean OnTrack, where she is also a clinical associate.
+Dr. Chanoff founded and co-leads the integrative wellness group at McLean OnTrack, where she is also a clinical associate.

 Learn more about Dr. Chanoff.